Reflections on From Inactivity to Independence

 At its heart, From Inactivity to Independence reaffirms what we advocate in our personalisation work: people are not passive recipients of care but active partners in shaping how care happens.

-The report clearly challenges the idea that physical and functional decline is inevitable, instead asking:
+The paper clearly challenges the idea that physical and functional decline is inevitable, instead asking:

 “Mobility and wellbeing must no longer be treated as optional enhancements to care…” - reframing movement as a fundamental part of people’s wellbeing rather than an extra.